-8. Land and Shoreline Use Find help answering land and shoreline use questions a.
+- 8. Land and Shoreline Use Find help answering land and shoreline use questions - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

-The site is an irrigation canal and adjacent maintenance road.
-Adjacent properties include farmland, and undeveloped.
+The site is currently within an existing irrigation canal.
+Adjacent to the site are residential properties.